ATRO Butterfly Strategy

 ATRO (Astronics Corporation), in the Industrials sector, (Aerospace & Defense industry), listed on NASDAQ.

 Astronics Corporation, through its subsidiaries, designs and manufactures products for the aerospace, defense, and electronics industries in the United States, rest of North America, Asia, Europe, South America, and internationally.
 It operates in two segments, Aerospace and Test Systems.
-The Aerospace segment offers lighting and safety systems, electrical power generation systems, distribution and seat motions systems, aircraft structures, avionics products, system certification, and other products.
-This segment serves airframe manufacturers (OEM) that build aircraft for the commercial, military, and general aviation markets; suppliers to OEMs; and aircraft operators, such as airlines; suppliers to the aircraft operators; and branches of the U.S. Department of Defense.
-The Test Systems segment designs, develops, manufactures, and maintains automated test systems that support the aerospace and defense, and communications and mass transit industries; and provides wireless communication testing for the civil land mobile radio market, as well as training and simulation devices for commercial and military applications.
+The Aerospace segment offers lighting and safety systems, electrical power generation systems, distribution and seat motions systems, aircraft structures, avionics products, systems certification, and other products.
+This segment serves airframe manufacturers (OEM) that build aircraft for the commercial transport, military, and general aviation markets; suppliers to OEMs; and aircraft operators, such as airlines; suppliers to the aircraft operators; and branches of the U.S. Department of Defense.
+The Test Systems segment designs, develops, manufactures, and maintains automated test systems that support the aerospace and defense, communications, and mass transit industries, as well as training and simulation devices for commercial and military applications.

-A beta of 1.11 places ATRO roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
-The trailing P/E of 67.47 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+A beta of 1.20 places ATRO roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+The trailing P/E of 54.97 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+ATRO pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a butterfly on ATRO?